soilysound/sdc-site-base/README.md

 ```html
 <html class="js is-modern">
 ```
-The test is based on deetction of two browser apis - page visibility and CSS.supports.
+The test is based on detection of two browser apis - page visibility and CSS.supports.
 All modern browsers support one or both of these, whereas legacy browsers such as IE8, 9 and old android do not.

 ## Support
 Browsers that do not pass the above test will not recieve site javascript and may thus lack some functionailty.
 However, the main text of each page should still be readable and there should be a basic, useable navigation.

+#### Full support

 | Yes          | Support % |
 | :----------  | :------   |